• Skip to primary navigation

 Cranberry Cream Cheese Pies: The Last-Minute Thanksgiving Dessert Recipe You Need!

-Nov 19, 2018 · 4 Comments
+Nov 25, 2025 · 4 Comments

 Jump to Recipe

-How do I use frozen puff pastry?
+How to use frozen puff pastry.

 It’s easy.
-The is to allow it to thaw before using.
+The key is to allow it to thaw before using.
 If you have the time, thaw the pastry, still in the box, overnight in the refrigerator.

 If you’re squeezed for time, allow the puff pastry to thaw on the counter for about 30 minutes.
 Set a timer!
 If puff pastry gets warm, it’s hard to work with and doesn’t puff during baking.
 If the pastry sheets thaw before you’re ready to use, pop them in the refrigerator.